0xbythesecond/0xbythesecond/README.md

 <details closed>
  <summary><h3> 👨‍💼 I am a work in process</h3></summary>

-- 🎓 I’m a graduate of the `Course Careers` Information Technology course
 - 👯 I’m looking to collaborate with `like-minded persons.`
 - 🤔 I’m looking for help with `tech-related portfolio and building projects.`
 - 🧠 Continuously learning `Azure, Linux, HTML, CSS, and Javascript.`